-- YA experiences focus on career preparation and training within a specific career pathway;
+- Focus on career preparation and training within a specific career pathway;

-- YA experiences require a minimum of 450 hours for completion;
+- Require a minimum of 450 hours for completion;

-- YA experiences lead to an industry-recognized credential of value (“a recognized credential of academic and occupational proficiency” Minn.
+- Lead to an industry-recognized credential of value (“a recognized credential of academic and occupational proficiency” Minn.
 Stat. § 124D.47) for the student youth apprentice whenever possible.
 Example credentials of value can include an industry certification, articulated postsecondary credits, and hours towards (adult) Registered Apprenticeship.

 Program Approval occurs at the district level and requires renewal every five years on a state cycle.
 Online program approval requires the signature of the district principal or superintendent, the file folder number of an appropriately licensed instructor, a syllabus for the career seminar with required components, a list of the advisory committee membership, and initialed assurances.
 In addition, the partnership submits a copy of their Training Agreement template to be used (this can be a blank template) and the Training Plan documents to be used for each occupational preparation work experience.